Breakthrough/PySceneDetect/manual/cli/detectors.rst

 ``detect-threshold``
 =======================================================================

 Perform threshold detection algorithm on input video.

 Detector Options
 -----------------------------------------------------------------------

-The ``detect-threshold`` detector takes the following options:

   -t, --threshold VAL           Threshold value (integer) that the delta_rgb
                                 frame metric must exceed to trigger a new scene.
-                                Refers to frame metric delta_rgb in stats file.
+Refers to frame metric delta_rgb in stats file. [default: 12.0]
-                                [default: 12]

   -f, --fade-bias PERCENT       Percent (%) from -100 to 100 of timecode skew
-                                for where cuts should be placed. -100 indicates the start frame, +100 indicates the end frame, and 0 is the middle of both.  [default: 0] -l, --add-last-scene          If set, if the video ends on a fade-out, an additional scene will be generated for the last fade out position.
+                                for where cuts should be placed. -100 indicates the start frame, +100 indicates the end frame, and 0 is the middle of both.
-  -p, --min-percent PERCENT     Percent (%) from 0 to 100 of amount of pixels
-                                that must meet the threshold value in orderto trigger a scene change.  [default: 95] -b, --block-size N            Number of rows in image to sum per iteration (can be tuned for performance in some cases).
+                                [default: 0]

+  -l, --add-last-scene          If set, if the video ends on a fade-out, a
+                                final scene will be generated from the last fade-out position to the end of the video.
-                                [default: 8]
+                                [default: True]

+  -m, --min-scene-len TIMECODE  Minimum length of any scene.
+Overrides global
+                                min-scene-len (-m) setting.
+TIMECODE can be
+                                specified as exact number of frames, a time in seconds followed by s, or a timecode in the format HH:MM:SS or HH:MM:SS.nnn.

 Usage Examples
 -----------------------------------------------------------------------